 - Valid form of identification (i.e. Driver’s licence)

-- Proof of healthcare worker status (i.e. Copy of AHPRA registration or letter from employer)
+- Proof of healthcare worker status if necessary (i.e. Copy of AHPRA registration or letter from employer)

-If you have questions about a pre-existing medical condition and getting a COVID-19 vaccine you should speak to your doctor.
+If you have a pre-existing medical condition or have had an adverse reaction to the first dose of a COVID-19 vaccine, you should speak to your doctor.

 The Australian Technical Advisory Group on Immunisation (ATAGI) and Thrombosis and Haemostasis Society of Australian and New Zealand (THANZ) have released a joint statement on the AstraZeneca vaccine.

 People with the following conditions can receive the AstraZeneca vaccine: